 Tens of thousands of eyes watch them.
 They’ve got both the grass and the world at their feet, spotlight in their face and screaming fans in their ears.
-For the next month, these athletes will be the most-watched people in the world.
 If you’ve ever watched these guys at work, you’ll know how powerful, fast and explosively world class footballers move.
 How do they train in order to make it to this level?
 It’s actually not that different to your training as a Free Athlete.
 Let’s break it down so you can find out more.

 Breaking down a sport